KelvinAnth05/Windows-Mod/README.md

 **About This Project :**

-This is a light modification to the Windows Start Menu.
+This is a light modification to the Windows interface.
 Nothing complicated, just a few tweaks to make the interface more comfortable and suited to my style.
 If you enjoy customization and want to give it a try, feel free to explore and adjust it to your needs.

 **Feel free to fork this repository and submit a pull request when you’re ready.
 No rush, just share your thoughts if you feel comfortable.**